chordify/redis-schema/README.md

 With Redis-style batched transactions, on the other hand, you can batch up multiple operations but the atomicity of a transaction ends at the moment you receive the output of those operations.
-Anything you do with the output is not enclosed in that transaction anymore.
+Anything you do with the output is not enclosed in that transaction anymore, and other clients could have modified the data in the meantime.
 In other words, later operations in a batched transaction cannot depend on the output of the previous operations, as that output is not available yet.

 While the structure of SQL-like transactions is captured by the `Monad` typeclass, Redis-style fixed-effects transactions are described by `Applicative` functors --